 I grew up with horseradish, sometimes called "German mustard", as a common accompaniment to steak and pork dishes.
 With dad's German heritage, no wonder there was always a jar of it in the house.

 1/4 cup sour cream

 1 teaspoon Dijon mustard

-- 1 Tbsp mayonnaise
+1 tablespoon mayonnaise

 Mix ingredients together.
 Serve as a sauce for steak or pork.

 |Amount per serving|

 |% Daily Value*|

 |Total Fat 5g||7%|